asadziach/backfill_my_model/README.md

 Select and create a group of the model.

-Right click and select "Backfill My model option"
+Right click and select "Backfill My Model" option